 The asphalt surfacing of the Alaska Highway ranges from poor to excellent.
 Much of the highway is in fair condition, with older patched pavement and a minimum of gravel breaks and chuckholes.
 Recently upgraded sections of road offer excellent surfacing.
 Relatively few stretches of road fall into the “poor” category, i.e. chuckholes, gravel breaks, deteriorated shoulders, bumps and frost heaves.
 Damaged road is usually flagged with small orange flags or cones.

 There’s a lot of straight road the first 300 miles of highway, between Dawson Creek and Fort Nelson.
-North of Fort Nelson, the Alaska Highway crosses the Rocky Mountains: Expect about 150 miles of narrow road with curves and hills and few passing lanes.
+North of Fort Nelson, the Alaska Highway crosses the Rocky Mountains: Expect about 200 miles of narrow road with curves and hills with 10 percent grades and few passing lanes.
 This stretch of road crosses Summit Pass (Historic Milepost 392), highest summit on the Alaska Highway at 4,250 feet elevation.
 You may experience an odd snowstorm here, even in July.
 After winding through the MacDonald River valley—few guardrails and watch for caribou and stone sheep on the road—the highway straightens out again for the next 140 miles into Watson Lake, YT.

 The stretch of road between Watson Lake and Whitehorse, approximately another 300 miles, is in fair to good condition, with easy curves through wide river valleys and along lakes.